-Where we’d stay.
-This is the real town on the highway, with the best food, the fairest prices, and easy access to taxis and cenote trips.
-Rooms range from hostels and simple guesthouses to comfortable boutique hotels, all for a fraction of the beach rate.
-Suits first-timers, budget travelers, and anyone who wants Tulum to make financial sense.
-The trade: you’re a 10-minute taxi from the sand.
+Where we would stay.
+This is the real town along Avenida Tulum, with the best food, the fairest prices, the bus terminal, and easy access to taxis and cenote tours.
+Lodging runs from party and social hostels to simple guesthouses and a growing crop of comfortable boutique hotels on the quieter side streets.
+Rough nightly ranges (approximate): hostel dorms around 300–500 MXN, private guesthouse rooms roughly 800–1,600 MXN, nicer boutique rooms 1,800–3,000 MXN — a fraction of beach-road rates.
+Suits first-timers, budget travelers, solo travelers, and anyone who wants Tulum to make financial sense.
+Landmarks to anchor on: the central plaza (Parque Dos Aguas) and the ADO bus terminal.
+The trade: you are a 10-minute, negotiated taxi ride from the sand.

 The beach road, north end

-Quieter, more low-key hotels away from the club noise, closer to the ruins.
-Still expensive and still subject to power and water hiccups, but calmer.
-Suits couples and honeymooners who want to be on the coast without the party.
+Quieter cabaña-style hotels away from the club noise, closer to the ruins end of the strip.
+Still expensive, still subject to generator power and water hiccups, but calmer.
+Rooms commonly run 3,000–7,000+ MXN (approximate).
+Suits couples and honeymooners who want to be on the coast without the party and will pay for it.

 The beach road, south end

-The club-and-scene stretch — beach clubs, DJ nights, boutique hotels with big price tags.
-Suits people who came specifically for the nightlife and don’t mind paying for it.
-Everyone else should think hard: this is exactly the zone our verdict warns about, and in seaweed season you’re paying resort prices to look at rotting sargassum.
+The scene stretch toward the Sian Ka’an gate — beach clubs, DJ nights, and boutique hotels with the biggest price tags in town, often 6,000 MXN and well up (approximate).
+Suits people who came specifically for the nightlife and do not blink at the cost.
+Everyone else should think hard: this is exactly the zone our skip-unless verdict warns about, and in sargassum season you are paying resort prices to look at rotting seaweed and ride out blackouts.

 Quick call

-Book the pueblo, taxi to the beach when you want it, and keep the difference.
+Book the pueblo, taxi to the beach when you actually want it, and keep the difference.
+Check the zone-by-zone safety read before you decide.